 What is a HELOC?

 A HELOC is a revolving line of credit secured against the equity in your home.
-Think of it like a credit card backed by your house — you are approved for a maximum credit limit, and you can draw from that limit whenever you need funds, repay it, and draw again during a set period.
+Think of it like a credit card backed by your house — you are approved for a maximum credit limit based on your home's value and your existing mortgage balance, and you can draw from that limit whenever you need funds, repay it, and draw again during a set period.

-Your home equity is the difference between what your home is currently worth and what you still owe on your mortgage.
-For example, if your home is worth $400,000 and you owe $200,000 on your mortgage, you have $200,000 in equity.
-Lenders typically allow you to borrow up to 80–90% of your home's value minus your existing mortgage balance.
+Your home equity is simply the difference between what your home is currently worth and what you still owe on your mortgage.
+For example, if your home is worth $400,000 and you owe $200,000 on your mortgage, you have $200,000 in equity — that is 50% of the home's value.

 How does a HELOC work?

-A HELOC operates in two distinct phases: the draw period and the repayment period.
-Understanding both is essential before you apply.
+A HELOC operates in two completely distinct phases: the draw period and the repayment period.
+Understanding both — and the transition between them — is essential before you apply.

-Once the draw period ends, you enter the repayment period (typically 10–20 years), during which you can no longer draw funds and must repay both principal and interest on the outstanding balance.
+Once the draw period ends, you enter the repayment period — typically lasting 10 to 20 years.
+During this phase you can no longer draw any new funds.
+Your outstanding balance is now fixed, and you must repay it in full through monthly payments covering both principal and interest.

 Draw period vs repayment period